 - 23.1.1.
-The Employer will provide, upon application, to full time Unit III employees, a flexible Compensation plan as outlined below. - A joint Employer/Union committee will meet at least two times per year to review the financial results of the Plan and to recommend options for plan modifications.
-If financial information is not available prior to October 1, the committee will meet as soon as possible at a mutually agreeable time. - 23.1.3 If an Employee's spouse and/or dependent has health coverage available to them through their employer or a government-sponsored plan, they are encouraged to enroll in that coverage.
+The Employer will provide, upon application, to full time Unit III employees, a flexible Compensation plan as outlined below. - 23.1.2 A joint Employer/Union committee will meet at least two times per year to review the financial results of the Plan and to recommend options for plan modifications.
+If financial information is not available prior to December-October 1, the committee will meet as soon as possible at a mutually agreeable time. - 23.1.3 Beginning January 1, 2012, ilf an Employee's spouse and/or dependent has health coverage available to them through their employer or a government-sponsored plan, they are encouraged to enroll in that coverage.
 If they do not enroll, the Employee must pay 10% of the annual cost difference between the individual coverage and the two-person or full family coverage.
-The contribution shall be taken out of the employee's pay on a pre-tax basis. - Employees that have a hire date of the 1st through the 15th (of the month) shall receive health care benefits on the date of hire and be charged retroactively to the 1st of the month.
+The contribution shall be taken out of the employee's pay on a pre-tax basis. - 23.1.4.
+Employees that have a hire date of the 1st through the 15th (of the month) shall receive health care benefits on the date of hire and be charged retroactively to the 1st of the month.

-Employees that have a hire date of the 16th through the end of the month shall receive health care benefits on the date of hire and shall be charged retroactively to the 16th of the month.
+Employees that have a hire date of the 16^{th} through the end of the month shall receive health care benefits on the date of hire and shall be charged retroactively to the 16^{th} of the month.